yuvalbatan/writeups/tryhackme/The_Marketplace.md

 No results because password needed.

-I see this user is a member in "docker" group!
+I see this user is a member of the "docker" group!

-Quick peek to GTFOBins under "docker -> Shell" will show simple command to get a privilege escalation and shell as a root:
+Quick peek at GTFOBins under "docker -> Shell" will show simple command to get a privilege escalation and shell as a root:

 ![image](https://user-images.githubusercontent.com/114166939/232229187-a8b1b2cc-d944-467e-8c2b-b6bc9f099a06.png)